 Essential Responsibilities, Duties & Tasks

-75% Executive Support: Complete a broad variety of administrative and project management tasks for the President & CEO including: manage extremely active calendar of appointments; complete expense reports; compose and prepare correspondence that is sometimes confidential; arrange complex detailed travel plans, itineraries, and agendas; and compile documents for meetings with the President & CEO and Chief Program Officer.
+75% Executive Support: Complete a broad variety of administrative and project management tasks for the President & CEO including: manage extremely active calendar of appointments; complete expense reports; compose and prepare correspondence that is sometimes confidential; arrange complex detailed travel plans, itineraries, and agendas; and compile documents for meetings with the President & CEO and Senior Leadership Team.
 Plan and ensure the CEO’s schedule is followed and respected.
 Provide professional administrative support to assist with various aspects of directing, coordinating and facilitating agency projects, strategic plans, programs and policies, including access to confidential information, issues and situations.
 Support the President and leadership team to translate strategy into priorities and initiatives, create a high-performance organization, and manage cross-organization operations.
 Assist the President and leadership team to manage the organizational brand, build future leaders and the board of directors, and make decisions in alignment with organizational goals and values.

 Organize and coordinate office functions, activities and communications and assure efficient workflow of office operations.
 Recommend and develop improved administrative processes and procedures.
 Schedule and attend meetings and outreach events; track administrative data quality.
 Compose and edit reports, correspondence, memos, and other documents on behalf of President & CEO.
 Prepare billings, reimbursements and invoicing.
 Act as point of contact for program participant and resident grievances.
 Handle grievances in a respectful and confidential manner and be responsible for communicating and implementing the grievance process.
 Provide backup administrative support for Office Support, Resource Development and Human Resources teams.